 I’d imagine, however, that you might have to touch-up the bottom of the painted frame more often.
 To me, that’s still better than looking at an eyesore all the live long day.

 We had a nasty screen/storm door attached here as well that we never used, so I took this opportunity to have Handy Husband remove it.
 Even with the threshold that needs some cleaning/painting and the storm door frame still in play, I am so much happier with how it looks out here.
-This is the door we use 99.9% of the time and this quick update goes a long way toward boosting my…uh, mental well-being. 😉
+This is the door we use 99.9% of the time and this quick update camouflaging the dog door goes a long way toward boosting my…uh, mental well-being. 😉